luketych/config--ruler/kanban/backlog.md

 ## When creating new tasks
-Ultrathink to correctly identify dependencies between tasks and use sub tasks when necessary.
+Ultrathink to correctly identify dependencies between tasks and use sub-tasks when necessary.

 ## Task title
 Titles should be concise, yet comprehensive enough so that the technical lead & CTO will immediately understand what the purpose and intent of the task is.